Dillan-Vassa/MyBlog/_posts/2025-07-18-Aurora-Forecast-Blog.md

 docker run northern_lights <openweatherAPIkey> <smtpAPIkey> Paris 48.8575 2.3514 Europe/Paris <smtp email> <recipient emails>
 ```

-Note that when I ran the container, nothing seemed to happen, and I was not sure if my script was working or not.
+Note that when I ran the container, there didn't appear to be any change, and I was not sure if my script was working or not.
 So, I ran:

 ```bash
 docker run northern_lights arg1 arg2 arg3 >> /home/pi/northern.log 2>&1
 ```

 This meant that the result of running the script e.g. any printed lines as well as errors, were stored in the file `northern.log`.
-This allowed me to tell whether my script was working or not.
+This allowed me to see if my script was functioning.

-Also, to view the file live:
+Also, to view the file in real-time:

 ```bash
 tail -f /home/pi/northern.log
 ```

-This is a useful command as it allowed me to see exactly when and what errors occur.
+This is a useful command as it allowed me to see exactly when and what errors occurred.

 ## Scheduling the Script with Cron

-Once the Docker image could run reliably on the Raspberry Pi, I wanted the script to run automatically.
-I wanted to run the scipt at regular intervals without the need for me to intervene.
+Once the Docker image could run reliably on the Raspberry Pi, I wanted the script to run automatically and ideally, at regular intervals, without the need for me to intervene.

 So, I decided to use `cron`: